NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-overview/NEON-download-explore/NEON-download-explore.md

 ## Navigate data downloads: OS

-Let's take a look at the vegetation structure data.
+Let's take a look at the aquatic plant data.
 OS data products are simple in that the data generally tabular, and data volumes are lower than the other NEON data types, but they are complex in that almost all consist of multiple tables containing information collected at different times in different ways.
-Complexity in working with OS data involves bringing those data together.
+For example, samples collected in the field may be shipped to a laboratory for analysis.
+Data associated with the field collection will appear in one data table, and the analytical results will appear in another.
+Complexity in working with OS data usually involves bringing data together from multiple measurements or scales of analysis.

 As with the IS data, the variables file can tell you more about the data.
 OS data also come with a validation file, which contains